-Further integration of Immersidata capture and analysis in collaboration with Cyrus Shahabi's lab.
+Further integration of Immersidata capture and analysis with collaboration with Cyrus Shahabi's lab.
+This will be a standard tool for analyzing tracker data as a measure of exploration in these environments.

-Explore development of branching PV formats and Internet delivery.
+Explore development of branching PV formats and broadband internet delivery.